instructor-ai/instructor-rs/README.md

 # instructor-rs

-Instructor is a Rust library that makes it a breeze to work with structured outputs from large language models (LLMs). it provides a simple and easy API to help maanage LLM Workflows by abstrating away validation, retries and streamning responses.
+Instructor is a Rust library that makes it a breeze to work with structured outputs from large language models (LLMs).
+It provides a simple and easy API to help manage LLM Workflows by abstracting away validation, retries and streaming responses.

 Now, let's see Instructor in action with a simple example: